 The Requirements for Involuntary Bankruptcy

-The first thing that debtors should know is that creditors cannot automatically force them to file for bankruptcy.
-Minimum amounts must be met for both debt and creditors before a creditor can file a petition.
+Debtors should first know that creditors cannot automatically force them to file for bankruptcy.
+Before a creditor can file a petition, debtors must meet minimum amounts for debt and creditors.
 However, these numbers can vary depending on whether the debtor is an individual or a business.

 The Chapter of Bankruptcy for Involuntary Bankruptcy

 Creditors can not file this type of bankruptcy under Chapter 13.
-So, creditors must petition all debtors under Chapter 7.
-And, creditors will petition a business under Chapter 7 liquidation.
-This means that a debtor will pay the creditor with funds from liquidated assets.
-The courts will distribute money that is generated through the liquidation process among creditors via formulas that the bankruptcy court creates.
+So, creditors must petition all debtors under Chapter 7 bankruptcy.
+Creditors will petition a business under Chapter 7 liquidation.
+This means a debtor will pay the creditor with funds from liquidated assets.
+The courts will distribute money generated through the liquidation process among creditors via the bankruptcy court’s formulas.
 The court will then forgive the remaining debt balance.

 If you received notification from the bankruptcy court that one or more of your creditors filed a petition against you, consult with an experienced bankruptcy attorney.
 The attorney will advise you on the best way to proceed with your case.